linode/docs/docs/platform/api/upgrade-to-linode-api-v4.md

 ### NodeBalancers

-In the new API, `datacenter` has been replaced with `region`.
-Requests must also be converted to RESTful format, so for example creating a new NodeBalancer uses a POST request to the `/nodebalancers` endpoint:
+`Data center` has been replaced with `region` in the new API and requests must also be converted to RESTful format.
+For example, creating a new NodeBalancer uses a POST request to the `/nodebalancers` endpoint:

 **API v3**